sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

 `$$slots` is an object whose keys are the names of the slots passed into the component by the parent.
-If the parent leaves a named slot empty, `$$slots` will not have a key for that slot.
-This allows components to render a slot (and other elements, like wrappers for styling) only if the parent provides children for it.
+If the parent does not pass in a slot with a particular name, that name will not be a present in `$$slots`.
+This allows components to render a slot (and other elements, like wrappers for styling) only if the parent provides it.

 ```sv
 <!-- App.svelte -->